 More on Blended Families — “My Child and My Spouse Don’t Get Along!”

-A comment on my blog last week on “How to Have a (Happier) Blended Family” caught my attention because it deals with a typical complaint: being stuck in the middle.
+A comment on my recent blog “How to Have a (Happier) Blended Family” caught my attention because it deals with a typical complaint: being stuck in the middle.

 In her comment, Laura asks, “We are going on an extended family camping trip together next week.
 I don’t want to be in the middle of this battle [between my boyfriend and my 13 year old] and want them to work it out: what suggestions can I give each of them & myself throughout that week?”